 With the holiday season fast approaching, it’s time to shine in the dessert department.
 In addition to the usual festive fare, why not dress things up for the holidays with Anna Olson’s sweet and easy hacks?
 Just follow these fun, fresh and flavourful ideas to make good use of your holiday ingredients, and take your Christmas baking to the next level.

-How To Eggnog Anything
+How to Eggnog Anything

 A mix of eggs, cream, sugar and booze, eggnog is the quintessential holiday drink.
 With a little ground nutmeg and rum extract, it’s easy to infuse this drink’s festive flavour into desserts, too.
-Anna shows that just a dash of rum (or rum extract) and ground nutmeg gives buttercream frosting an unmistakable “eggnog” flavour.
-Swirl the sweet spread onto her Flourless Mini Vanilla Cupcakes and sprinkle a little nutmeg on top to complete the look.
+Anna shows that just a dash of rum (or rum extract) and ground nutmeg give buttercream frosting an unmistakable “eggnog” flavour.
+Swirl the sweet spread onto her Flourless Mini Vanilla Cupcakes and sprinkle nutmeg on top to complete the look.
 Or, for a decadent sweet treat, stir nutmeg and rum extract into Anna Olson’s Chocolate Truffles.
-If cookies are more your style, try infusing the eggnog flavours into Anna Olson’s Vanilla Icebox Cookies by adding rum extract and ground nutmeg to the recipe, then, after baking, pipe frosting between two icebox cookies.
+If cookies are more your style, infuse the eggnog flavours into Anna Olson’s Vanilla Icebox Cookies by adding rum extract and ground nutmeg to the recipe, then, after baking, pipe frosting between two icebox cookies.

 If you just can’t get enough eggnog this season, try your hand at these 15 Delicious Ways to Enjoy Eggnog.